ChiragChauhan4579/Diabetes-Predictor-GCP/README.md

 Dataset taken from Kaggle: https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database<br>
 Model taken from running notebook: https://www.kaggle.com/code/rishpande/pima-indians-diabetes-beginner

-The GradientBoost model in pickle format is available in the repo you can just clone the repo to get started.
+The GradientBoost model in pickle format is available in the repo so you can just clone the repo to get started.

 ```
 git clone https://github.com/ChiragChauhan4579/Diabetes-Predicor-GCP